Protect Your Identity

 Don’t give out personal information on the phone, through the mail, or over the Internet unless you’ve initiated the contact or are sure you know whom you are dealing with.
 Identity thieves can be skilled liars, and may pose as representatives of banks, Internet Service Providers (ISPs), or even government agencies to get you to reveal identifying information.
 Before you divulge any personal information, confirm that you are dealing with a legitimate representative of a legitimate organization.
 Double check by calling customer service using the number on your account statement or in the telephone book.

 Guard your mail and trash from theft.
 Deposit outgoing mail in post office collection boxes or at your local post office instead of an unsecured mailbox.
 Remove mail from your mailbox promptly.
-If you're planning to be away from home and can't pick up your mail, call the U.S. Postal Service at 1-800-275-8777 to ask for a vacation hold.
+If you’re planning to be away from home and can’t pick up your mail, for vacation holds; call the U.S. Postal Service at 1-800-275-8777 or go to http://www.usps.com.
 To thwart a thief who may pick through your trash or recycling bins, tear or shred your charge receipts, copies of credit applications or offers, insurance forms, physician statements, check and bank statements, and expired charge cards.

 Before revealing any identifying information (for example, on an application), ask how it will be used and secured, and whether it will be shared with others.
 Find out if you have a say about the use of your information.
 For example, can you choose to have it kept confidential?